bebetterest/contractor/README.md

 # Contractor 🚀

 ## Tool Overview 🛠️
 This is a tool that allows multiple workers to register, be assigned tasks, and submit tasks.
 It uses Flask as the backend framework and integrates wandb for logging and monitoring.
+It is designed for the scenario where:
+- a large number of separatable tasks need to be completed. (for example, inference LLM on massive amounts of instruction prompts)
+- only transient and dynamic workers are available and they may be killed or restarted at anytime.
+Once a worker is killed, the storage is gone as well. (for example, low-priority jobs)

 ## Installation Steps 📦
 1. Clone the repo to your local machine: